 The S.A.F.E.
-(Self-Defense Awareness and familiarization Exchange) program is taught by nationally certified instructor who is dedicated to help members of our community become more aware of and better familiar with basic self-defense concepts.
+(Self-Defense Awareness and Familiarization Exchange) program is taught by a nationally certified instructor who is dedicated to help members of our community become more aware of and better familiar with basic self-defense concepts.
 The course is a 2 hour class geared toward adult and teenage women.
 The class starts with a short introduction video, then progresses into a 1 1/2 hour physical self-defense familiarization presentation.

 All classes will be held at the UFPD – Community Services Division classroom (Building 596).
 The UFPD is located at the corner of Museum Road and Newell Drive.

 To register, please email the Program Coordinator, Susan Pratt, using our online Inquiries & Registration form.
 Please provide your name, email address, phone number, and which class dates you would like to attend.